 The aggregate sales attributable to the Group's five largest customers accounted for about 100% of the total revenue for the year.
-The largest of them accounted for 93% of the total revenue.
-Also, the aggregate purchases attributable to the Group's five largest suppliers taken together represented 64% of the Group's total purchases for the year.
-The largest supplier represented 33% of the Group's total purchases for the year.
+The largest of them accounted for 90% of the total revenue.
+Also, the aggregate purchases attributable to the Group's five largest suppliers taken together represented 68% of the Group's total purchases for the year.
+The largest supplier represented 35% of the Group's total purchases for the year.

-None of the Directors, their close associates or any shareholder (which to the knowledge of the Directors owns more than 5% of the Company's share capital) has any interest in the Group's five largest suppliers or customers.
+None of the Directors, their close associates or any shareholder (which to the knowledge of the Directors owns more than 5% of the Company's share capital (excluding treasury shares)) has any interest in the Group's five largest suppliers or customers.